xmartlabs/xmartlabs.github.io/_posts/2018-06-15-ML-Kit-CoreML.md

 }
 ```

-We run the model and show the predictions in our `resultLabel`.

 This is all we need to run one of the out-of-the-box models of ML Kit.
 We can now start labelling images.

 This will use the on-device model which is more performant and it does not depend on an internet connection but is also less accurate than the cloud model.